About this event

 The following sessions, amongst others, will also feature at this year’s Life Conference:

 Brexit: Ed Jenkins, Global Head of Wholesale Credit and Market Risk, HSBC, will speak on managing risk in a brexit world, and will offer his insight on the resulting impact on the economic climate.

 IFRS17: The IFoA’s cross-practice Financial Reporting Group will present on the IFRS17 requirements and provide wider views on what the new accounting standard means for the global insurance industry.
-We are delighted to announce that Stephen Cooper, Board member of the International Accounting Standards Board, will be sharing the stage with the IFoA Financial Reporting Group.
+We are delighted to announce that Stephen Cooper, former board member of the International Accounting Standards Board, will be sharing the stage with the IFoA Financial Reporting Group.
 Stephen will be speaking from personal experience on the process of drafting the requirements for IFRS17 and will take questions from the audience.